All Episodes

 Well, because she wasn't.

-I wrote the statute.
+I wrote the statue.

 I'm not asking for your credentials.

-I want to know how can you well, my credentials are part of how I know.
+I want to know how can you, well, my credentials are part of how I know.

 I wrote the law.